DeepMIDE: A Multi-Output Spatio-Temporal Method for Ultra-Scale Offshore Wind Energy Forecasting: Data description and analysis

 \section{Data description and analysis}

-This work is motivated by the ongoing large-scale offshore wind developments in the Northeastern United States, and in particular, the NY/NJ Bight \citep{lease2021}.
-Several of those offshore wind projects have already announced plans to install ultra-scale offshore wind turbines.
+This work is motivated by the {potential} large-scale offshore wind energy developments in the Northeastern United States, and in particular, the NY/NJ Bight \citep{leasenj}. {The future offshore wind energy areas in this region, as well as in other locations world-wide, are expected to install ultra-scale offshore wind turbines (hub heights $> 140$m and rotor diameters $> 200$m) \citep{GE}}.
 We make use of two sources of data with varying spatial and temporal resolutions: (\textit{i}) A set of wind speed measurements collected, at multiple heights, by three floating lidar buoys; and (\textit{ii}) a set of numerical weather predictions (NWPs), of multiple meteorological variables, obtained from a regional numerical weather model.
 Details of both sets of data are described next.